Hong Kong—Business & Communication

 After you have completed the UC Davis Study Abroad online enrollment, you will receive the link to the required online questionnaire with Academic Internship Council (AIC), our program partner.
 The questionnaire asks you to provide personal information and to specify your internship preferences.
 You will select three distinct fields that interest you in order to help the AIC placement team prepare for your placement meeting.
 You will also be asked to upload your resume and a photo at the time you fill out the questionnaire.

 The internship placement process includes a phone or skype discussion with an AIC program manager to narrow down your goals and interests, as well as a phone or Skype interview(s) with potential internship companies.
 Interviews with employers take place via Skype, typically five to eight weeks prior to the program start.
 AIC will secure relevant placement opportunities and help coordinate interviews for all students, however the exact timing of the matching process depends on the individual profile and preferences articulated by the student and the performance of the student at the confirmation interview.
 In cases where the employer needs to be confirmed prior to submitting the visa paperwork, students are reminded that strong communications with the AIC team and flexibility regarding the specific employer will be important for the placement process.
-All enrolled students will be placed in a business/communications internship.
-Students with relevant experience and a GPA over 2.5 may have more placement options than students without experience or a lower GPA.
+Note: All enrolled students will be placed in an internship.
+Students with relevant experience and a GPA over 2.5 may have more placement options or an internship role with greater responsibility than students without experience or a lower GPA.

 Resume and Cover Letter Resources